What should I expect when I come to Worship at King's Cross?

 - All caregivers and volunteers are required to wear masks and gloves for the duration of time in the children’s areas.

-- In addition to adhering to King’s Cross Children’s wellness policy (found in Children’s Ministry Handbook) and in compliance with CDC guidelines, we ask that any child experiencing the following symptoms (which may range in mild to severe in nature) related to
+- In addition to adhering to King’s Cross Children’s wellness policy (found in Children’s Ministry Handbook) and in compliance with CDC guidelines, we ask that any child experiencing the following symptoms listed below (which may range in mild to severe in nature) stay at home.

-- COVID-19, remain at home and seek medical attention when appropriate:
+- If you are ill for any reason including COVID-19, remain at home and seek medical attention when appropriate.
+Here are signs you nee to seek medical attention.

 ⁃ Fever of 100°F and/or chills